 Our organization has become the oldest and largest front-line volunteer delivered crisis, emotional support and suicide prevention service agency in Canada.
-Distress Centres offers round-the-clock response to those experiencing emotional distress or are in need of crisis intervention and/or suicide prevention.
-We also provide face-to-face support and counseling to people dealing with the effects of suicide and homicide.
+Distress Centres offers an around-the-clock response to those experiencing emotional distress or are in need of crisis intervention and/or suicide prevention.
+We also provide face-to-face support and counselling to people dealing with the effects of suicide and homicide.

 Distress Centres continues to expand, and our call volume increases each year.
-As the home to the only 24 Hour Distress Line in Toronto, Distress Centres now receives more than 120,000 calls annually to our 408-HELP line.
-Our team consists of 600 highly trained volunteers at three locations (Downtown, North York and Scarborough).
+As the home to the only 24-Hour Distress Line in Toronto, Distress Centres now answers more than 82,000+ calls annually to our 408-HELP line.
+Our team consists of 550+ highly trained volunteers at three locations (Downtown, North York and Scarborough).